 Our solicitors have helped many people who have sustained an injury during a winter sports activity abroad, for example, following a collision on the slopes, or during a ski lesson.
 Our team has handled claims involving the following winter sports:

 - Ice skating

-Our expert solicitors can understand how frustrating suffering an injury can be, especially if it ruins your holiday.
+Our expert team understands how frustrating suffering an injury can be, especially if it ruins your holiday.
 We aim to ensure the impact of your winter sports injury and the resulting effects - emotionally, physically and financially - are taken into account when making your claim for compensation so that our solicitors can ensure you get the support to which you are entitled.

 We will take a look at your claim and discuss the next steps with you, explaining the claims process in a clear and concise manner so that together we can make the best possible case for you.

 In some cases, if your activity was part of your holiday package, you can make a claim for compensation against the tour operator.
 It is also possible for a claim to be pursued in England and Wales, so you should talk to our solicitors about your specific circumstances.